 I imagine you’re feeling excited but nervous at the same time.

-Well, that’s why I believe about the importance of spending the right time to deep dive on your inner-self.
+Well, that’s why I believe in the importance of spending the right time to deep dive into your inner self.

 The same goes right before your sales conversations.

-So, it’s important to spend time alone, look at the feelings around you, think about that person and imagine yourself through the conversation.
+So, it’s crucial to spend time alone, look at the feelings around you, think about that person and imagine yourself through the conversation.

 Here are a few ways you can do the inner work before your sales conversations: